 Faculty Research and Publications

-Ion Meyn, Discovery and Darkness: The Information Deficit in Criminal Disputes, 79 Brooklyn Law Review __ (forthcoming Spring 2014)
+Ion Meyn, Discovery and Darkness: The Information Deficit in Criminal Disputes, 79 Brooklyn Law Review 1091 (Spring 2014)

-Keith A. Findley, Psychological Perspectives: Cognition and Decision Making, in Examining Wrongful Convictions: Stepping Back, Moving Forward (with Barbara O’Brien) (Carolina Academic Press, Bruce R. Acker & Allison D. Redlich, eds., forthcoming 2013)
+Keith A. Findley, Psychological Perspectives: Cognition and Decision Making, in Examining Wrongful Convictions: Stepping Back, Moving Forward (with Barbara O’Brien) (Carolina Academic Press, Bruce R. Acker & Allison D. Redlich, eds., 2014)

 Keith A. Findley, Book Review: Understanding Failed Evidence, 28 Crim.
 Justice 66 (Spring 2013)